-Symbol Meaning ^ High voltage hazard.
-Failure to observe this warning may result in loss of life, serious injury or damage or destruction of the device.
-Electrostatic Discharge Electrostatic discharge hazard, damages to system, device, or components can occur. $\epsilon$ A device marked with CE fulfills the product-specific requirements of European directives.
+Symbol Meaning High-voltage hazard Electrostatic Discharge Electrostatic discharge hazard, damages to system, device, or components can occur.
+CE A device marked with CE fulfills the product specific requirements of European directives.
 This is confirmed in a Declaration of Conformity.
 TÜVRheinland c us Testing seals in Canada and the USA at nationally recognized testing centers (NRTL).
 The certified device or system has successfully passed the quality and security tests.
 UK CA The device complies with the product-specific requirements of the United Kingdom.